Cruises, Santorini

 Beautiful ruins of ancient thira

-The volcanic soil and unique climate of the island provide ideal conditions for producing white wines with a distinctive character, intensity, and complexity.
+The volcanic soil and unique climate of the island provide ideal conditions for producing white wines.
+They have a distinctive character, intensity, and complexity.
 The most popular varietals include Assyrtiko, Athiri, Aidani, and Mandilaria.

 All of them are grown in cute little baskets.
 They keep the plants safe from the winds.